(This post contains affiliate links. If you purchase anything, I receive a referral fee, at no extra cost to you)

 Homeopathy is a healing method that’s often used on dogs.
 You can find a number of wide-spectrum remedies, designed to address common complaints, such as separation anxiety.

-We’ve been using homeopathy on our 14-year-old dog since we brought him home from a shelter.
+We’ve been using homeopathy on our now 16-year-old dog since we brought him home from a shelter.
 That was more than a decade ago.
 This 200-year-old form of medicine has saved the day, on a number of occasions.

-The most recent was when our dog stopped eating last winter.
+The most recent was when our dog stopped eating a couple of years ago.
 This appetite loss was really scary, and, in dogs his age, usually spells big trouble.
 We thought he’d reached the end of his life.
 Apparently, though, he decided to stick around so he could enjoy more organic people food, which he loves.

 Does Homeopathy Work For Dogs?